 1. Introduction and objectives

 OSW is a renewable energy resource available over coastal and great lake waters.
 Its low variability and low uncertainty paired with its proximity to large population centers makes it a prime candidate for electricity production.
 Offshore winds blow relatively consistently and often peak in tandem with daily demands.
 In the U.S., approximately 40% of the population lives on the coast, and this population has grown 40% since 1970 [1, 2].
-This means electricity consumption is growing and there is less area available for development.
+While electricity consumption per capita has declined with energy efficiency improvements and adoption, total consumption continues to grow as there is less area available for development.
 More so, the area that is available is expensive due to these availability constraints.
 OSW in the U.S. has an estimated 10,800 GW of resource potential, 2,058 GW of which are technically feasible for development [3].
 Though the resources are vast, only 30 MW of this potential has been realized with the 5-turbine Block Island Wind Farm that began commercial operation as the first OSW farm in the U.S. in late 2016.
 It is, however, a relatively expensive technology.
 Many factors contribute to the high price, the most impactful being complex installation that requires highly-skilled instrumentation and labor at sea [4, 5].
 Distance to shore and depth of water add further to these costs.
 Lastly, the electricity produced must make its way to shore through sea-worthy and costly transmission lines [6].

 Twenty-five coastal and Great Lakes states and Washington D.C. have instituted Renewable Portfolio Standards (RPS) and twenty have set greenhouse gas (GHG) emissions targets [7, 8].
 Both types of policies incentivize the buildout of renewable and emissions-free generation resources, for which OSW qualifies.
 These policies have already begun to change the energy landscape.
 Policies paired with declining costs for terrestrial wind and solar led renewables to account for 17% of electricity generation in the U.S. in 2018, an increase of 5% from 2017 [9, 10].
 It is unclear exactly how OSW will fit into this changing landscape, and what impact it will have.